molinadavid/teslabox/README.md

    - Service: S3
    - Actions: GetObject and PutObject
    - Resource: Add ARN to restrict access
-   - Enter your Bucket name from 2.1. and Object name any
+   - Enter your Bucket name from 2.1 and tick "any" on Object name
    - Click "Add"
    - Click "Next: Tags"
    - Click "Next: Review"